While a severance package can ensure continued pay or benefits after you've been laid off, it can also limit your options for future employment.

 These types of agreements, also known as restrictive covenants, can be complicated and usually vary greatly from state to state.
 Therefore, if you are subject to any of these types of agreements, it’s best to consult with an attorney, lawyer, or law firm that specializes in employment law.
 Our law firm in Allen, TX, helps clients review severance agreements.

-Our attorney meets with prospective clients for an initial consultation totally free of charge.
-If you live near Allen, Texas, and you are dealing with a legal issue related to severance, schedule your free consultation with our law firm today by contacting us online or calling (214) 383-3606.
+Our attorney meets with prospective clients for an initial consultation.
+If you live near Allen, Texas, and you are dealing with a legal issue related to severance, schedule your consultation with our law firm today by contacting us online or calling (214) 383-3606.

 Negotiating a Severance Package